-The KYOVA 2040 Metropolitan Transportation Plan respects the variety of local smart growth planning initiatives underway-such as investment in downtowns, suburban place-making, and rural promotes transportation preservation-and improvements sensitive to the overall goals of these initiatives within the context of the regional transportation system.
-Land use and urban form considerations included in the KYOVA 2040 MTP focus on the inherent relationship between land use (demand), urban form (design), and transportation (supply) for improving the efficiency of the regional transportation system while promoting livability within local communities.
+KYOVA 2040 Integrated The Metropolitan Transportation Plan respects the variety of local smart growth planning initiatives underway-such as investment in downtowns, suburban place-making, preservation-and promotes and rural transportation improvements sensitive to the overall goals of these initiatives within the context of the regional transportation system.
+Land use and urban form considerations included in the KYOVA 2040 Integrated MTP focus on the inherent relationship between land use (demand), urban form (design), and transportation (supply) for improving the efficiency of the regional transportation system while promoting livability within local communities.

-The consideration of land use during the development of the KYOVA 2040 MTP is not a replacement for quality land use planning nor does it intend to supplant local planning initiatives of the member jurisdictions.
+The consideration of land use during the development of the KYOVA 2040 Integrated MTP is not a replacement for quality land use planning nor does it intend to supplant local planning initiatives of the member jurisdictions.
 Instead, it serves as an additional piece of information that should be studied.
-Land use is an important consideration because transportation professionals are quickly the concluding that days of addressing transportation needs through supply side (building more roadway capacity) strategies are limited.
+Land use is an important consideration because transportation professionals are quickly concluding that the days addressing of transportation needs through supply side (building more roadway capacity) strategies are limited.
 This is particularly true in the KYOVA region given its challenging natural environment.
 In addition, the competition for transportation resources and aging infrastructure suggests that a comprehensive approach that considers both the demand and supply sides of the equation represents a successful strategy.
 Regions that embrace this approach to planning will be better positioned to maintain quality of life and economic vitality.